 90 percent of our reforestation work will be in forests of greatest need around the world.
 We reference a priority index that provides a balanced, rich data set to help identify the forests where the benefits of trees can be maximized.

-90 percent of our community trees will be planted in underserved and low-canopy neighborhoods.
+We will inspire people to plant, nurture, and celebrate trees in 90 percent of underserved and low-canopy neighborhoods.
 We utilize a variety of information sets to locate those neighborhoods, notably the NatureQuant NatureScore Priority Index.

 Though we’ve set in motion the momentum to make a dent in the global crisis, the real impact will grow when we all work together.
 When organizations from various industries and people from all walks of life make it a priority to join the tree-planting movement that has the potential to reshape our planet and set it on the right trajectory for future generations.
 The moment is now.
 The movement is here.
 Let’s plant 500 million trees together.